aws/aws-sdk-pandas/CONTRIBUTING.md

 * Go to the `EC2 -> SecurityGroups` console, open the `aws-data-wrangler-*` security group and configure to accept your IP from any TCP port.

-``P.S Make sure that your security group will not be open for the World!
+``P.S Make sure that your security group will not be open to the World!
 Configure your security group to only give access for your IP.``

 * To run the validations: